Parish Profile

 ABOUT OUR LOCAL AREA

-Cardross is a distinct village community, situated on the banks of the river Clyde, in a semi rural area approximately four miles equidistant between Helensburgh and Dumbarton.
+Cardross is a distinct village community, situated on the banks of the river Clyde, in a semi-rural area approximately four miles equidistant between Helensburgh and Dumbarton.
 It is approximately 20 miles west of Glasgow and there are excellent road, rail and bus links to Glasgow city centre.
-Glasgow has a number of Universities, Colleges and the renowned Conservatoire for the study of Music and drama.
+Glasgow has several Universities, Colleges and the renowned Conservatoire for the study of Music and drama.

 The population of the village is around 2500.
-The village has both social and private housing and has been growing over the past ten years with a possible further housing development proposed within the next five years.
+The village has both social and private housing and has been growing over the past ten years with planning applications for two significant housing development within the next five years.

-The community is well served by a wide range of local amenities, including a primary school with nearly 200 children, most of whom have attended at the local playgroup or private nursery.
-The village has a number of shops, including post office, pharmacy, restaurant, hairdressers, newsagents and a library.
-Cardross is also renowned for its sporting facilities bowling club, tennis club, football team and an 18 hole Golf Course.
+The community is well served by a wide range of local amenities, including a primary school with nearly 200 children.
+The school also has an Early Learning and Childcare Establishment (ELC) established in 2021 offering a full curriculum now from the age of 3.
+The village has several shops and garages, including post office, pharmacy, restaurant, hairdressers, newsagents and a library.
+Cardross is also renowned for its sporting facilities; bowling club, tennis club, football team and an 18-hole Golf Course.
 The village is approximately six miles from Loch Lomond and the Trossachs National Park, which provides excellent opportunities for walking, camping and engaging in water sports.

 AREAS OF MINISTRY AND LINKS WITH THE COMMUNITY